clnsmth/geoenv/docs/source/index.rst

    # queries multiple data sources concurrently using `asyncio`.
    response = asyncio.run(resolver.resolve(geometry))

+   # Access response data.
+   print(response.data)

-The response is a GeoJSON `Feature` with structured environmental descriptions mapped to `ENVO`_ (by default).
+The response is a GeoJSON `Feature` with environmental terms mapped to `ENVO`_ (by default).
 Only resolved environments are included:

 .. code-block:: json